Help Navigating the System near

 - Establishing positive, trusting relationships with community residents in or from underserved communities.

-- Helping patients/clients, families, and underserved communities overcome barriers in language and culture to better connect to quality health care services and resources.
+- Helping patients/clients, families, and underserved communities overcome barriers in language and culture to better connect to quality healthcare services and resources.

 - Connecting underserved populations to health care services and resources.